Reactions to the Mishima Incident: Politicians and business leaders

-Newspaper and Magazine articles
+Newspaper and magazine articles

 The tone of the Japanese major newspapers on the Mishima incident - the Yomiuri Shimbun, the Asahi Shimbun, and the Mainichi Shimbun - was almost similar with the comments made by Minister of Defense Yasuhiro Nakasone and Prime Minister Eisaku Satō on the day, writing about Mishima's actions as an act of madness and that anti-democratic behavior was absolutely unacceptable.

 An editorial in the Asahi Shimbun stated that what governed Mishima's actions was probably "his intense and unique aesthetic sense, rather than any political thinking," and criticized him, saying, "Even if we can understand his philosophy, his actions should never be condoned."

 An editorial in the Mainichi Shimbun called the incident "nothing short of sheer madness," and concluded, "No matter how pure his ideas were and how valuable they may have been, anti-democratic behavior that does not follow legitimate rules is absolutely unacceptable."
 Telegraphs reporting reactions from cities outside Japan, reported by the Mainichi Shimbun, included "fears of a revival of militarism" from Washington, "concerns that it will provoke right-wingers" from London, and "shock at the actions of a well-known figure" from Paris.

+Regarding reports from outside Japan, the following news commentary is introduced as representative within a publication that aggregates the Mishima Incident's trial records.

 An editorial in the American The Christian Science Monitor stated, "It is difficult to see Mishima's suicide as a sign of the revival of Japanese militarism.
 Nevertheless, the meaning of Mishima's suicide is so significant that it corresponds careful consideration."

 The British Financial Times stated, "Whether mad or sane, the role model he set will have a powerful influence on a small number of Japan's young people, now and for the future."

 The German Die Welt reported that "he committed hara-kiri which martyring for the purity of his poetic spirit."
 French L'Express reported that "He committed seppuku, calling for Japan's current worrying state to be restored to its former state."
 Le Monde stated that "Mishima's suicide was for an indictment of hypocrisy."